Validation of foreign higher education qualifications

 There are special procedures for specific higher education qualifications from Bosnia and Herzegovina, Croatia, Italy, Kosovo, Liechtenstein, Macedonia, Montenegro, Serbia and Slovenia, and from pontifical universities.
 The recognition process is simplified for particular courses in these cases on the basis of specific agreements.

-The contact points are the bodies responsible for academic affairs at the (public and private) universities and the Boards (Kollegien) at the universities of applied sciences.
+The contact points are the bodies responsible for academic affairs at the public universities and the Boards (Kollegien) at the universities of applied sciences.